Here is my annual pre-opening weekend post. Look for an final update

 For now, here's what to expect when you hit the water for the opener.

-Water temps in the low to mid fifties.
+Water temps in the mid fifties.
 Some isolated bays may be

 3.)
 I'd skip the morning run on Saturday, and focus my efforts in the